We improve lives by providing innovative spine surgery solutions through our relentless pursuit of superior outcomes.

-As a medical technology company, focused on addressing disorders of the spine, we strive to fulfill our purpose of ‘improving lives by delivering advancements in spinal fusion technologies’.
+As a medical technology company, focused on addressing disorders of the spine, we strive to fulfill our purpose of ‘improving lives by providing innovative spine surgery solutions through our relentless pursuit of superior outcomes’.
 We are dedicated to the design, development, launch and promotion of spinal fusion products, with one of our core objectives being, to help patients ‘live better’.

 We seek to accomplish this by working with spine surgeons to design and develop products and systems that address the entire spinal fusion procedure in the most effective and efficient way possible.
 Our product designs and platforms provide innovation through a focus on simplifying procedures for the surgeon with the ultimate objective of improving patient outcomes.

 Alphatec Spine is seeking growth through innovation and continually developing technologies that will have a greater positive impact on patient care.

 IMPROVING PATIENT OUTCOMES

 Keeshara is an energetic, active 17-year old high school student.
 Her favorite hobby is basketball and she plays on the varsity team at her school in Virginia.
 At the age of 14 she was diagnosed with scoliosis, a disorder in which there is a sideways curvature of the spine greater than 10 degrees, often accompanied by rotation to one side.
 It affects approximately 7 million people in the U.S. alone, and in most cases the cause is unknown.
 Keeshara’s first symptoms began in her early teens as back pain, which made it uncomfortable for her to play her favorite sport.
 When the condition worsened, her family turned to Dr. Sheldon St. Clair for help.